alexwlchan/alexwlchan.net/src/_drafts/duplicate-names-in-json.md

         )
 ```

-If I use this as my `object_pairs_hook` when parsing an object which has unique names, it returns the normal `dict` I'd expect:
+If I use this as my `object_pairs_hook` when parsing an object which has all unique names, it returns the normal `dict` I'd expect:

 ```pycon
 >>> json.loads(